Olagold-hackxx/ClimateWavers2/README.md

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/yourusername/climate-wavers.git`
-2. Follow the README in each microservice directory for specific setup instructions.
+2. Follow the README in each microservice repository for specific setup instructions.

 ## Contributing